- We advise you to reconsider your need to travel to Haiti at this time because of unpredictable security situation and high levels of violent crime.

 You should be careful to avoid the loss or theft of your passport.
 Travellers are likely to experience significant delays and expense arranging replacement travel documents in Haiti where there is no resident Australian mission.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Travel by road is dangerous due to aggressive driving practices and poorly maintained vehicles and roads.
 Traffic laws and speed signage are routinely ignored.
-You should avoid travel by public transport.
-For further advice, see our bulletin on Overseas Road Safety.
+You should avoid travel by public transport, or driving late in the evening as many main roads have significant damage and detours may transit narrow secondary routes through dangerous neighbourhoods.
+For further advice, see our road travel page.